bitcraze/bitcraze-website/src/applications/autonomous-systems.md

     <div class="col-md-7">
       <div class="app-feature-row">
         <i class="fa-solid fa-microchip"></i>
-        <p class="text-center">Autonomous systems are at the core of modern robotics research.
+        <p>Autonomous systems are at the core of modern robotics research.
 They represent the ability of machines to perceive, decide, and act independently in dynamic environments.
-The Crazyflie® platform offers a unique foundation for developing and validating these systems, combining full control access with a robust and flexible hardware–software architecture.</p>
+The Crazyflie<sup>®</sup> platform offers a unique foundation for developing and validating these systems, combining full control access with a robust and flexible hardware–software architecture.</p>
       </div>
       <div class="app-feature-row">
         <i class="fa-solid fa-chart-line"></i>
-        <p class="text-center">Researchers worldwide use Crazyflie to study autonomous flight, multi-agent decision-making, and adaptive control in real-world conditions.
+        <p>Researchers worldwide use Crazyflie to study autonomous flight, multi-agent decision-making, and adaptive control in real-world conditions.
 Its compact form, open firmware, and advanced localization options make it an ideal testbed for testing algorithms that move seamlessly from simulation to reality.</p>
       </div>
     </div>
   </div>